What are ‘Standards’?

 If a standard is adopted by the UK, it will be listed for sale on the BSI website.
 If you have an Athens account through the university or hospital where you work, it is possible that you may have access to these standards documents for free.
 If not, your employer may have an organisation membership of the BSI which then allows for discounted purchase of many standards.
 Lastly, some libraries have access to the BSI catalogue for viewing on site.

-In essence, the BSI states that the Government's intention of leaving the single European market does not affect the relationship or work of BSI, CEN and ISO.
+In essence, the BSI states that the Government's intention of leaving the European single market does not affect the relationship or work of BSI, CEN and ISO.
 The requirement for devices to be available for use in Britain, and vice versa for Europe, drives a need for conformity between the two future separate potential markets.